The story of a missing hiker, an isolated park ranger, unforgettable memories, and some ghostly mischief.

 Willow Brooks

 Willow is a Firefly City University student who disappeared mysteriously during an end-of-summer hiking trip in the Starlight Mountains.
 Returning to the park as a ghost, she wanders the wilderness searching for a place to call home– and a friend to share it with.Despite her unpleasant situation, Willow has grown used to her spectral state, and is content to stay in this form for as long as she can.
-Though cut off from her past, her dreams, and even the ability to speak, Willow will go to great lengths to avoid giving up what little she has left, and has grown quite adept at doing so.
+Though cut off from her past, her dreams, and even the ability to speak to the living, Willow will go to great lengths to avoid giving up what little she has left, and has grown quite adept at doing so.

 Andrea is the Chief Ranger of the Starlight Mountains Sunset Valley region.
 Effectively Ernest's supervisor, she is one of the few locals sympathetic to his situation.Known for her achievements in rock climbing and mountaineering on local peaks, Andrea is well-respected in Sunset Valley for her management of the park throughout her established career.
 She has knowledge of much of the park's history, hazards, and protocols, and is always willing to offer advice, guidance, and information.